 There is no cost to attend but registration is strongly encouraged.

 Educational grants are not being accepted for this activity.

-IBON: Des Moines University Continuing Medical Education (provider #112) is approved by the Iowa Board of Nursing as an accredited provider.
-This program has been reviewed and approved for a maximum of 3.0 continuing education contact hours.
+Nursing: Des Moines University Continuing Medical Education is Iowa Board of Nursing approved provider #112.
+This live activity has been reviewed and approved for 3.0 continuing education contact hours.
+No partial credit awarded.

-DMU CME adheres to ACCME Standards regarding industry support of continuing medical education.
-Disclosure of faculty and commercial sponsor relationships (if any) will be made known at the activity.
 Des Moines University (DMU) prohibits discrimination in employment, educational programs, and activities on the basis of race, national origin, color, creed, religion, sex, age, disability, veteran status, sexual orientation, gender identity, or associational preference.
 The University also affirms its commitment to providing equal opportunities and equal access to University facilities.
-Individuals with disabilities are encouraged to attend DMU sponsored events.
+Individuals with disabilities are encouraged to attend DMU sponsored activities.
 If you have questions/concerns, please contact the DMU CME office at 515-271-1596 or firstname.lastname@example.org.